django-userena-ce/django-userena-ce/UPDATES.md

 ## Version 5.0.0

-- Dropped support for Python 3.4, Django 1.11
+- Dropped support for Python 2.7, 3.4, and Django 1.11

 ## Version 4.1.1